Forge & Fire

 What about natural gas and Propane?

 Blacksmiths today now have access to gas-fired forges and furnaces as well as coal and coke forges to heat the iron.
-Gas forges offer the convenience of not having to worry about where to buy good smithing coal.
+Gas forges offer the convenience of not having to worry about where to buy good blacksmithing coal.
 Gas forges are not as hot as coal forges and take longer to heat the iron to a forging temperature.
 In all cases the lower heat value of gas means longer heat times and more oxidation.
 However the size and capacity of the gas forge allows a much larger number of straight un-worked, or nearly straight bars to be placed in the fire at one time, and therefore can heat more un-worked bars over a longer period of time than the coal forge.
-This last point is the reason why a business needing forgings is more likely to have a gas forge than a coal forge.
-On the other hand the coal forge is still king when higher heats on larger and heavier bars are needed, and fewer bars are to be heated for work, and for heating work of more complex shape which cannot be placed inside the limited interior area of the gas forge.
+Many small companies that produce small forgings - are more likely to have a gas forge than a coal forge - because the gas forge can heat many small bars at once, and the gas forge does not require the workers to have large amounts of training or experience.
+On the other hand the and the coal forge is still king when higher heats on larger and heavier bars are needed, and fewer bars are to be heated for work, and for heating work of more complex shape which cannot be placed inside the limited interior area of the gas forge.
 Each type of forge (coal or gas) has its advantages and disadvantages, and this is why each shop must choose what type of setup works best in their situation.
-Many shops employ both gas and coal forges and use them each for specific tasks such as-coal for heavy bars and gas for large numbers of small work.
+Many shops employ both gas and coal forges and use them each for specific tasks such as; coal for heavy bars, and a gas for large quantities of small work.

-One large drawback of gas forges is that most factory-made gas forges cannot reach welding heat.
-Don't be fooled by the claims of amateurs that they forge weld all the time with this or that forge.
-Most amateurs are simply boasting of being able to do something that they have never actually done.
-Most factory-made gas forges cannot reach welding heat, and the few that can, will heat the iron much more slowly.
-However the lower temperature and slower heating is actually helpful to most beginner smiths and those with poor fire skills because, a cheap gas forge will not heat the iron to a sizzling white heat- suddenly destroying the iron.
-Instead the iron will waste away (slowly burning) in the fire over a long period of time, but the inexperienced smith need not worry about suddenly destroying his iron by accidentally leaving it in the fire too long.
+The lower temperature and slower heating associated with the gas forge is actually helpful to most beginner smiths and those with poor fire skills because, a cheap gas forge will not heat the iron to a sizzling white heat- suddenly destroying the iron.
+Instead the iron will waste away (slowly burning) in the gas fire over a long period of time, but the inexperienced smith need not worry about suddenly destroying his iron by accidentally leaving it in the fire too long.
 On the other hand...

 Some gas forges CAN get hot enough to fire weld!